jasonhand/devopschampion/_posts/2020-02-25-Building-Oncall-Rosters.md

 ---
-- title: "Building On-call Rosters"
+- title: "7.
+Building On-call Rosters"
 - summary: "Your systems are down!
 Customers are calling.
 Every moment counts.
 What do you do?"
 - toc: true
 - branch: master